 Love or loath Trump (or fall somewhere in between), it is unhelpful for a “serious” commentator to promulgate such sensationalism.

 There are legitimate criticisms to be made about President Trump’s preference for unilateral trade agreements, and his use of tariffs to protect American manufacturing jobs.
-One can find fault with President Trump’s criticisms of the leaders of some of America’s traditional allies, and his diplomacy towards China, North Korea, Iran, and yes, even Russia.
+One can find fault with President Trump’s barbs directed at the leaders of some of America’s traditional allies, and his diplomacy towards China, North Korea, Iran, and yes, even Russia.
 There are legitimate arguments in favor of these policies, too.
 Browning, instead, likens protections for American workers to proto-fascism, and makes Trump out to be the next Neville Chamberlain (“a man in every other regard different from Trump.”).

 Non-interventionism does not equate to isolationism, just as support for immigration restrictions is not the same as calling for an end to immigration, but Browning cannot judge an issue except as he perceives it in relation to President Trump, and so he presents a wildly distorted account of the the current state of affairs perched upon a caricature of the past.